uoForms/MyPHR/README.md

 In Basic Info, Patients are allowed to modify their service language by choosing English or French.
 In Health Profile, Patients are allowed to add more Dietary Regimen or Advance Directives by choosing from the option lists.
-Patients can also update their contact information/caregivers' contact infomation.
+Patients can also update their contact information/caregivers' contact information.
 Every Save action needs checking which input value is updated and calling the specific api method.
-Patients are not able to edit Pysicians subpage.
+Patients are not able to edit Physicians subpage.

 ## Alerts